StevenBlack/hosts/readme.md

 * Dan Pollock at [http://someonewhocares.org/hosts/](http://someonewhocares.org/hosts/) updated regularly.
 * My own small list in raw form [here](https://raw.github.com/StevenBlack/hosts/master/data/StevenBlack/hosts).

+You can add any additional sources you'd like under the data/ directory.
+Provide a copy of the current `hosts` file and a file called update.info with the URL to the `hosts` file source.
+This will allow updateHostsFile.py to automatically update your source.

+## Using updateHostsFile.py

+This Python script will generate a unique hosts file based on the sources provided.
+You can either have the script go out and fetch an updated version over the web (defined by the update.info text file in the source's directory), or it will use the `hosts` file you already have checked into your source's data folder.

+Usage

+    python updateHostsFile.py

 ## What is a hosts file?

 A hosts file, named `hosts` (with no file extension), is a plain-text file used by all operating systems to map hostnames to IP addresses.